gamblevore/speedie/Documentation/xml.md

 #### Powerful strings
 Text like: `if "a" < "b"`, is very simple to express in jeebox.

-    code_sample `if "a" < "b"`
+    `if "a" < "b"`

 there... done.
-We just use backticks in this case, although we have about 6 different string-types in Jeebox.
+We just use backticks in this case, although we have 5 different string-types in Jeebox.
 Very flexible.

 #### Only one Encoding